aws/eks-anywhere/docs/content/en/docs/getting-started/local-environment/_index.md

    * **Terraform**: See [Manage separate workload clusters with Terraform]({{< relref "../../tasks/cluster/cluster-terraform.md#manage-separate-workload-clusters-using-terraform" >}})

    * **eksctl CLI**: Useful for temporary cluster configurations.
-To create a workload cluster with `eksctl`, run:
+To create a workload cluster with `eksctl`, do one of the following.
+     For a regular cluster create (with internet access), type the following:

       ```bash
       eksctl anywhere create cluster \
           -f eksa-w01-cluster.yaml  \
          # --install-packages packages.yaml \ # uncomment to install curated packages at cluster creation
+          --kubeconfig mgmt/mgmt-eks-a-cluster.kubeconfig
+      ```
+     For an airgapped cluster create, follow [Preparation for airgapped deployments]({{< relref "../install/#preparation-for-airgapped-deployments-optional" >}}) instructions, then type the following:

+      ```bash
+      eksctl create cluster \
+         # --install-packages packages.yaml \ # uncomment to install curated packages at cluster creation
+         -f $CLUSTER_NAME.yaml \
+         --bundles-override ./eks-anywhere-downloads/bundle-release.yaml \
           --kubeconfig mgmt/mgmt-eks-a-cluster.kubeconfig
       ```
       As noted earlier, adding the `--kubeconfig` option tells `eksctl` to use the management cluster identified by that kubeconfig file to create a different workload cluster.